American Ninja Warrior in training at The St. James

 30. And for even more places to let little ones burn some energy, see this list of indoor playgrounds.

-32. And The Puppet Co. presents Jack and the Beanstalk on the Main Stage through March 26, along with Tiny Tots shows for the youngest audiences.
+32. And The Puppet Co. presents Rapunzel on the Main Stage From January 17 through February 16, plus there are Tiny Tots shows for the youngest audiences most Wednesdays and weekends.

-34. Make it a musical morning with the Boogie Babes.
-They bring children’s musicians to Eastern Market every Thursday.
+34. Make it a musical morning with the ” target=”_blank”>Boogie Babes.
+They bring children’s musicians to the Miracle Theater on Barracks Row in the Capitol Hill neighborhood every Thursday.
 Showtime is 10:30am and admission is $6/child, free for siblings 6 months and under.

 35. Check out your local library.

 36. Marvel at the beauty and magnificence of the Washington National Cathedral, one of DC’s most iconic attractions.
 Both guided and self-led tours are available, and the stained glass windows and gargoyles are especially interesting for kids.
 The observation gallery on the seventh floor also showcases interesting architectural designs, stunning bird’s eye views of DC, and an exhibit about the 2011 earthquake in DC.

 37. Stay entertained at Discovery Theater, located in the Smithsonian’s Ripley Center.
 Check the schedule to see what productions they’re currently presenting.

 38. Rock out at a Jammin Java kids show.
 Visit the website to see the line-up of children’s musicians playing at the Vienna venue.